billybimbob/CS100-Checkers/README.md

 1. At the top, click the small down arrow to the right of the green run button
 2. Near the top left, click the 'New launch configuration'
-3. In the 'Main' tab, enter in one of the Program Locations in the 'Main class' text box
+3. In the 'Main' tab, enter in one of the Program Locations listed above in the 'Main class' text box
 4. In the 'Arguments' tab, enter in the program arguments in the 'Program arguments' tab
     * The exact arguements are specified in the programs, or can be shown by adding the `-h` argument
     * These arguments can be changed any time afterwards by just going through the same steps as before